drowse314-dev-ymat/mstranschain/README.md

 ----
 This module is a utility for chaining (applying one after another) translation between multiple languages on an arbitraly text.
 The module uses `microsofttranslator`, a third party Python API to Microsoft Translator API, for the core operatoin of translation.

+Please note that I created this package for my own use, and the quality seems rough...

 Usage:
     > `>>> from mstranschain import ChainTranslator`
     > `>>> chain_translator = ChainTranslator('<Your Client ID>', '<Your Client Secret>')`